proycon/homepage/content/posts/my-cli-tools-for-text-processing/index.md

-The above tools were all fairly small, now we're moving on to bigger software projects, mostly developed in the scope of my work at the KNAW Humanities Cluster and Radboud University Nijmegen:
+The above tools were all fairly small, now we're moving on to bigger software projects, mostly developed in the scope of my work at the KNAW Humanities Cluster and Radboud University Nijmegen, often under the umbrella of the CLARIN-NL and CLARIAH projects.

 * [`stam`](#stam) - Toolkit for stand-off annotation on text
 * [`ucto`](#ucto) - Unicode tokeniser